 They offer scratch-off games, mega millions and powerball drawing games.
 60% is paid out in prizes, 29% is transferred into the education fund, 7% paid to the retailers and 4% to lottery expenses.

 North Carolina’s only federally recognized tribe, the Eastern Band of Cherokee Indians, owns Harrah’s Cherokee and Cherokee Valley River Casino & Hotel.
 In 1994, the tribe reached an agreement with the state to build a casino with electronic games requiring “skill or dexterity”.
 The $82-million permanent casino, managed by Harrah’s Entertainment, opened in November of 1997.
 After negotiating a new agreement, the casino began offering table games in August 2012.
 So you can play poker in North Carolina at these casinos.

 On October 15, 2013, ground broke for the second tribal casino in the state, the $110 million Cherokee Valley River Casino & Hotel.
 The new Indian casino opened on September 28, 2015, and employs 900 people in the 60,000 square foot gaming space building with 300 hotel rooms.
 The casino offers 70 table games and around 1,000 slot machines.

 Bingo and Raffles

 Non-profit organizations are allowed to operate bingo games and raffles for fundraising.
 The organization must receive a bingo license from the Department of Public Safety .
-Bingo prizes cannot be more than $500, and raffles cannot exceed $10,000 in cash or $50,000 in non cash items.
-Organizations are also limited to having only two raffles annually.
+Bingo prizes cannot be more than $500.
+Raffles cannot exceed $10,000 in cash or $50,000 in non cash items.
+Organizations can hold two raffles a year.